Home » Career Guidance » HR Interview Questions for Freshers (2023 Detailed Guide with Answers)

 Answer:

-During my internship, I got to work on different projects, from which I learned A, B, and C, skills which can help me excel at my work in the role I’m applying for.
-And the experience I gained during my internship prepared me as a professional and sharpened my communication and collaborative skills.
+During my internship, I got to work on different projects, from which I learned A, B, and C, skills that can help me excel at my work in the role I’m applying for.
+The experience I gained during my internship prepared me as a professional and sharpened my communication and collaborative skills.

-This question asked shows the candidate’s awareness, and in-depth research is done on the job profile, the responsibilities of the position, skills required, company expectations, etc. So, answer wisely do your research well before the interview and highlight all the required points while answering.
+This question shows the candidate’s awareness and in-depth research is done on the job profile, the responsibilities of the position, skills required, company expectations, etc. So, answer wisely do your research well before the interview and highlight all the required points while answering.

 The purpose of asking this question is to judge the position of the candidate, so answer wisely.
 If you show too much eagerness and say Yes immediately, it will give the upper hand to the interviewer.
 So, take a pause, think about your options, and then answer.